zonemaster/zonemaster-backend/docs/API.md

 *domain name* given as input.
 The value is an IP address for the name, or the value `0.0.0.0` if the lookup returned no A or AAAA records.

+>
+> TODO: If the name resolves to two or more IPv4 address, how is that represented?
+>

 #### `"error"`